-An interested party or examiner may request for a trial to invalidate corrections, where the specifications or drawings of a patented invention have been corrected in violation of Article 136.
+An interested party or examiner may request a trial to invalidate corrections, where the specifications or drawings of a patented invention have been corrected in violation of Article 136.

 When a decision to invalidate corrections of specifications or drawings becomes final and conclusive, the correction shall be deemed never to have been made.

-Trial for Grant of Non-Exclusive Licenses (Patent Act Article 138, Utility Model Act 32)
+Trial for Grant of Non-exclusive Licenses (Patent Act Article 138, Utility Model Act 32)

-When a patentee requires the use of the patent right of a prior patentee to operate his/her patented invention, or when a prior patentee refuses to grant permission to use the patent right without justifiable reasons, the later patentee may request a trial for grant of a non-exclusive license.
+When a patentee requires the use of the patent right of a prior patentee to operate his/her patented invention, or when a prior patentee refuses to grant permission to use the patent right without justifiable reasons, he/she may request a trial for grant of a non-exclusive license.
 To make a such request, it is required that the patented invention of the later patentee should constitute a substantial technical advance in comparison with the patented invention or registered utility model of the prior patentee.